-- Humor: if you seriously thing trying to be funny in your personal statement can get you admission, you need to rethink it.
+- If you seriously think that trying to be funny in your personal statement can get you admission, you need to rethink it.

-- Plagiarism: certainly the major point.
-You can't just copy someone's well written college application and attach it with your application.
+- Certainly the major point.
+You can’t just copy someone’s well-written college application and attach it with your application.
 The admissions officers will cancel your admission with no questions asked.
-There is no tolerance policy in this regard, in any college out there.
+There is no tolerance policy in this regard in any college out there.

 - A picturesque description: describe yourself in a way that portrays an image of yours in the eyes of the committee.

-- About the college: Do talk about college because the committee is really interested in how much you know about the college and program you are applying to.
+- About the college: Do talk about college because the committee is really interested in how much you know about the college and the school program you are applying to.

 - Priorities: as you are writing your statement, you are being noticed.
 You are including and excluding things that show your priorities.
 Include what matters.